KangerDrew/react-Scheduler/README.md

-# Scheduler Project
+# Interview Scheduler Project

-Scheduler is a simple, single-page app that uses React.js.
+Interview Scheduler is a simple, single-page app that uses React framework that allows users to book and cancel interviews.
+We combine a concise API with a WebSocket server to build a realtime experience.

 ## Layouts